 The Turbo Touch 360 controllers by Triax, which the gaming press has panned, replaced the directional pad with a touch-sensitive panel.
 The player had no tactile feedback about when a direction was pressed, but the player could feel the octagonal edge of the recessed touch panel and a set of ridges within the touch panel indicating the four cardinal directions, and the physical buttons under the right thumb remained unchanged.

 A lot of video games originally designed for gamepads suffer when translated to a device whose only input is a touch screen, such as a smartphone or a tablet.
 These generally use an on-screen gamepad with a directional pad at the bottom left, trigger buttons at the bottom right, and the action in the middle of the screen.
 Because these controls lack even the minimal position feedback of the ridges and bezel of the Turbo Touch 360's directional pad, players report missing the target often when they try to press on-screen trigger buttons without looking.
 Better virtual gamepad designs use slide gestures from wherever the player first touches.
 Textured touch surfaces for smartphones are being developed and were shown at CES 2013. but as of 2013, they're still not in mass production.
+It took until 2013 for Apple to announce an official "Made for iPhone" game controller alongside iOS 7.

 This wouldn't be a problem if there weren't such a gap in developer eligibility between devices designed for hunt-and-peck use and devices designed for touch typing use.
 Smartphones and tablets allow the general public to develop applications for a nominal fee, but they tend to have a touch screen as their only input device.
 External keyboards and gamepads that use a Bluetooth wireless connection are available, such as iCade and iControlPad products.
 Games for Android devices can use input methods provided by applications such as Wiimote Controller by C.C.P.
 Cre@ions, which allows connecting a Wii Remote to an Android device through Bluetooth.
 So are a few fairly obscure Android tablets with built-in gamepads.